OctaCoreWasTaken/qc-sim/README.md

             -= vX.X.Xx =-
 ---------------------------------------

-WARNING: Printing of any qubit... class counts as measurement and will collapse any superpostion!
+WARNING: Printing of any qubit class counts as measurement and will collapse any superpostion!

 ─────── Copenhagen Probabilities - Current ───────
 |00> ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 72.59